lauradarlak/dream-catcher-app/NOTES.md

 * BONUS *
 1. Scrape dream dictionary for theme data and save to database when a theme is added to the database 2.

+* Assessment Notes *
+- incorporate if_loggedin helper
+- take a closer look at nested conditionals
+- nested hash in create dream form, will learn more in rails about handling this